 - 2 medium potatoes

 - 2 tbsp Omega -3 mixed seeds

 - 1/3 cup walnuts ( fistful of walnuts)

 - 1/3 cup water or as needed

-- 1. Wash and Soak Cannellini Beans overnight.
+- Wash and Soak Cannellini Beans overnight.
 Adding a pinch of soda helps in soaking properly and when soaked it also helps in reducing the flatulence beans tend to cause.
-Next day wash the beans very well again and cook them to perfection. (use double the quantity of water when cooking I use a pressure cooker.
+Next day, wash the beans very well again and cook them to perfection. (use double the quantity of water when cooking I use a pressure cooker.
 Drain the water from the beans and use only the cooked beans.
 Do not throw away the water and you can use this to cook Quinoa and also use the water to make a paste.

 - Alternatively you can bake in a oven Gas Mark 4 for 20 to 25 minutes, or until they become golden brown colour OR you can use an Air fryer and placing 4 burgers at 180 degrees for 12-14 minutes .

 - Place them between two burger buns.
 Serve them with your choice of sauce and then some fresh vegetables like cucumber, onions, Tomatoes and some herbs and salad leaves.
 I served them with some Home made Mustard sauce.,